303597/Group_8-engg1340comp2113/README.md

 4. Gradually increasing difficulty levels that require players to constantly improve their proficiency in this game.
 5. Abundant carefully-designed toolsets giving players refreshed game experience every time.

-## Requirment Implementation
+## Requirement Implementation
 ### 1. Generation of random game sets or events
 The map of the maze at each level is random.
 The bonus tools are randomly generated and appear in random coordinates on the maze.
 The movements of the ghosts are also random in the directions towards the player.
 ### 2. Data structures for storing game status
 The coordinates of the Pacman and ghosts are stored in the map's 2-D "vals" vector and updated by directly modifying the corresponding elements in the vector after every game loop.
 The parameters of the characters are stored in their classes, respectively.
 For example, the "Pacman" class stores variables including numbers of Pacman's lives and eaten ghosts.
 ### 3. Dynamic memory management
+The information of pacman and ghosts are stored and updated in dynamic memory.
+In class Game, pacman and each ghost are allocated with new memory when initializing them under class constructors, and memory spaces are deleted everytime game terminates.
 ### 4. File input/output
 File input and output are implemented in the game status storage.
-Game status is loaded by the readFromFile() and saved by the saveToFile() function under the Map class.
-All the information about the map coordinates and characters' status are stored in a specific file found by a get-path algorithm.
+Game status is loaded by the constructor Game::Game() and saved by the saveToFile() function under class Game.
+All the information about the map coordinates and characters' status are stored in "temp.txt" under the data folder.
 When the player exits the game, data will be written to the file, and when restarting the game, previous data will be loaded from the file.
-Under the Map class, the coordinates of Pacman, ghosts, tools, and beans can be conveniently stored by simply saving the 2-dimensional vector of the map while characters' information is accessed via pointers.
 ### 5. Program codes in multiple files
 The game codes are split into different files sorted under different folders.
 The data folder contains a .txt file storing the records of players' scores.
 The map folder holds ten .txt files storing all the initial game maps.
 The ui folder stores all the designs of UI.
 The src folder contains C++ and header files storing the primary game code.
 Codes for character storage, game flow, and toolsets are separated.

 ## Libraries
+C++ libraries: ctime, cstdlib, iostream, vector, cmath, sstream, fstream etc.
+Additional library: ncurses-6.4

 ## Instructions
 // Compilation and executions